fbpx

 Requirements

-Under Toronto Humane Society’s bylaws and the Corporations Act, all Directors must:
+Under Toronto Humane Society’s by‐laws and the Corporations Act, all Directors must:

 • be at least 18 years of age;